shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

     [Prepare metrics feed data](https://aiinadayaiw.blob.core.windows.net/aiinaday/preparemetricsfeeddata.ipynb)

-5. Upload the file by selecting the Upload button from the top right corner of the screen, and then selecting the blue Upload button to confirm.
+5. Upload the file by selecting the Upload button from the screen's top right corner, then selecting the blue Upload button to confirm.

     ![Launch Studio](media/select-upload-1.png)

-   - Click on `Click to browse and select file(s)` and select the file which was just dowloaded.
+   - Click on `Click to browse and select file(s)` and select the file which was just downloaded.
    - Check the "I trust contents of the File" and select upload.

     ![Launch Studio](media/select-upload-2.png)